Expressing Your Baby Milk

 Storing Breast Milk

 Once you have expressed breast milk, it can be sealed in a feeding bottle, put in the fridge or freezer.
 Breast milk that’s been refrigerated should be used within 3 days, but if it’s frozen, it should last three months – just be sure to label it with the date when you freeze it.
-When you come to use the frozen breastmilk, always ensure it’s properly defrosted first.Business energy with a difference
+When you come to use the frozen breastmilk, always ensure it’s properly defrosted first.- Post-Birth Contraception Options

 - Why Might I Need to Stay in Hospital After Giving Birth?